yairEO/photobox/README.md

 *    Indicate the index of the current viewed image in relation to the total, like so: (36/100)
 *    Supports looping after first and last images
 *    Supports keyboard keys for navigation and closing the gallery view
+*    In case of image onerror, a message is showed, which can be configured via CSS

 ## Basic use-case example:
     <div id='gallery'>